 13 Tzameti features an underground game in which desperate men are recruited to play a modified version of Russian Roulette while rich gangsters bet on who survives, like a horse race.
 The players arrange themselves in a circle and hold their revolvers up to the head of the man in front of them.
 When a light bulb turns on, they all fire.

 Pirates of the Caribbean IV: On Stranger Tides has a variant; six pistols, four unloaded, two loaded and Jack is ordered to shoot his love interest with them.
-Instead, he takes the other option and jumps off the nearby cliff.
+He argues with Blackbeard over whether the game is False Roulette.
+When he's convinced that it's real, he takes another other option and jumps off a nearby cliff.